Fatemeh-Esmaeili/awesome_project/README.md

 ---

 ## How the SDM Tool Works
-SDM (Schema Data Migration) is a tool that ensures databases remain consistent across environments (development, test, and production) by version-controlling both schema and data changes.
+sdm is a tool that ensures databases remain consistent across environments (development, test, and production) by version-controlling both schema and data changes.

 ### Core Concepts